ocrmypdf/OCRmyPDF/docs/api.rst

 :exc:`KeyboardInterrupt`.
 The parent process should provide an exception handler.
 OCRmyPDF will clean up its temporary files and worker processes automatically when an exception occurs.

-Programs that call OCRmyPDF should consider trapping KeyboardInterrupt so that they allow OCR to terminate with the whole program terminating.

 When OCRmyPDF succeeds conditionally, it returns an integer exit code.